JiaCZ-Computational-Biology/M-GAT-GraphSAGE/README.md

 # M-GAT-GraphSAGE
-data
+data：
 Contains all datasets used in the experiments: the full dataset, training set, validation set, and independent test set.

-train.py / test.py
+train.py / test.py：
 train.py is the final model training script;
 test.py is the independent testing script.

-ablation
+ablation：
 Includes all ablation experiment code and related materials.

-gnn
+gnn：
 Contains implementations of the investigated graph neural networks.

-fingerprint
+fingerprint：
 Includes all molecular fingerprints used for experimental comparisons.

 Python Environment